 Are you ready to expand your frame in a safe and stimulating space? maybe you want support in finding your own voice and identity as a practitioner ?
 Do you want to join a wee practitioners tribe?
 I'm in the process of setting up new Group Supervision for 2020.
 If you are interested you can contact me via form below.

-* No spaces available on Friday Mid-day group - suitable for Trainee / Beginner Practitioner.
+* No spaces available on Friday Mid-day groups - suitable for Trainee / Beginner Practitioner.

-Spaces are now available for 1:1 Supervision - in person or Zoom.
+No Spaces available for 1:1 Supervision - in person or Zoom.